Ghana sets up $30m World Bank-funded labour market information system

 He added that the platform would be scrutinised by officers of the Ministry to ensure that fraudulent persons did not have access to the platform to guarantee the safety of information for job seekers and employers.

-Mr Bright Wireku-Brobbey, Deputy Minister, MELR, urged the media to support the Ministry with the dissemination of information about the GLMIS to reach a wider populace.
+Mr Bright Wireku-Brobby, Deputy Minister, MELR, urged the media to support the Ministry with the dissemination of information about the GLMIS to reach a wider populace.

-He said the Ministry would ensure timely implementation of GLMIS in fulfillment of their mandate to provide Ghanaians with information on labour and employment.
+He said the Ministry would ensure timely implementation of GLMIS in fulfilment of their mandate to provide Ghanaians with information on labour and employment.

 “This ground-breaking system represents a significant step towards fostering a more efficient and inclusive job market in Ghana and heralds a new era of connectivity and opportunity, empowering job seekers and employers alike,” the Minister said.